-After completing the steps in "Determining firmware levels of the new and existing EXP100s" on page 65, complete the steps in this section to add the new EXP100 to the existing drive loop.
+After completing the steps in "Determining firmware levels of the new and existing EXP100s" on page 67, complete the steps in this section to add the new EXP100 to the existing drive loop.

-Important: When a DS4100, DS4300, or DS4500 storage subsystem is connected to an EXP100, the storage subsystem must not have Fibre Channel drives inserted in its slots unless the Fibre Channel-SATA Intermix premium feature option is purchased and is installed in the storage subsystem.
-All the slots in the DS4300 must have blank drive trays to ensure proper cooling.
+Important: When a DS4300, DS4500, DS4700, or DS4800 storage subsystem is connected to an EXP100, the storage subsystem must not have Fibre Channel drives inserted in its slots unless the Fibre Channel-SATA Intermix premium feature option is purchased and is installed in the storage subsystem.
+If you are planning to only attach EXP100 SATA drives to your DS4300 and will not apply a Fibre Channel-SATA intermix premium feature option to your DS4300, all the slots in the DS4300 must have blank drive trays to ensure proper cooling.